What is it you crave most? Chocolate? Strawberries? Potato chips? Pizza?

 Hot Tip: Further enhance your salad dressing by mixing extra virgin olive oil or coconut oil with lemon or orange flavored cod liver oil – I love Carlson’s.
 It’s really good on cooked veggies, too.

 Your good gut bugs love nuts.
 But, not just any nut.
-Your gut bugs want Plant Paradox-friendly, polyphenol-rich nuts like –
+Your gut bugs want gut-friendly, polyphenol-rich nuts like –

 And did you know, recent studies show that eating nuts can help you live longer in general?5